 Indeed, you’ll quickly understand why this exercise serves as got aerobic and anaerobic training for wrestlers.

 Begin with your feet shoulder width apart with your arms slightly behind your back.
 Breath out as you descend towards the floor with the heels raising off the ground.
 Maintaining as upright a position as possible, touch the hands onto the heels.
 Breathing in, push upwards returning the heels to the ground as the arms extend in front of the chest before rowing once more to the start position.

 Given words are not generally my strongpoint at the best of times, the following video details the squat in almost perfect form.
 Having waded through several videos on Hindu squatting techniques, this one seems to provide the most accessible understanding for the beginner.

 A Final Word

-For those looking for motivation, look no further than Gama the Great, the goliath Hindu wrestler detailed below.
+For those looking for motivation, look no further than Gama the Great, the goliath Muslim wrestler detailed below.
 According to Percy Longhurst, Gama’s training would encompass thousands of Hindu squats a day!